AndreiRegiani/txmond/README.md

 Proof of Concept: blockchain transactions _(tx)_ monitoring _(mon)_ daemon _(d)_.

-This service monitors subscribed wallets to watch for new transactions on every new block. `txmond` exposes a REST API (add wallet, get transactions) and has a optional webhook to pass the event as soon as possible (e.g. into another service delivering the push notifications).
+This service monitors a list of subscribed wallets and watches for new transactions on every new block. `txmond` exposes a REST API (add wallet, get transactions), and has an optional webhook to pass the event as soon as possible (e.g. into another service delivering the push notifications).

 ## Supported blockchains